Will mail be delivered on Columbus Day?

 Priority Mail Express services won’t be impacted by the holiday.

-Other delivery services like UPS, Amazon and FedEx will be open, though FedEx will operate on a modified service according to its holiday schedule.
+Other delivery services such as UPS, Amazon and FedEx will be open, though FedEx will operate on a modified service according to its holiday schedule.

-People that still need to buy stamsps can do so at most grocery, pharmacy, and convenient stores and most postal products and services will still be available online on Oct.
+People who need to buy stamps can do so at most grocery, pharmacy and convenience stores, and most postal products and services will still be available online on Oct.
 9, officials said.